guruevi/DCMAnonymize/README.md

 <pre>{
   "Supplement142": { <-- Name of the Study (eg. ProtocolName, see stations.json), defaults to Supplement142 otherwise
+     "RemovePrivateTags": true, <-- Whether to remove "Private" (non-default) DICOM tags "SavePrivateTags": [], <-- A list of private tags you want to keep for eg. data analysis.
+                                May be necessary to extract DTI and this may differ from scanner to scanner.
-     "RemovePrivateTags": true, <-- Whether to remove "Private" (non-default) DICOM tags "RandomSeed": 'a random string', <-- A random seed/salt to be used by this study, you can set one here, or uniquely for each DICOM tag.
+     "RandomSeed": 'a random string', <-- A random seed/salt to be used by this study, you can set one here, or uniquely for each DICOM tag.
 If you set neither, the default at the top of the script will be used, which will be the same for all studies and tags that do not have